This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 While neither of these are in the same league as Ephesus, they’ll get you your ancient-site fix.
 You can hike up to Pedesa from Bodrum, but you’ll need a car for Iassos – and that trip will take you about 90 minutes from Bodrum.

 But that being said – my favourite full day away from the Peninsula, has to be a boat trip.

-The Milas-Bodrum airport has been newly renovated, and during the season, there’s a number of cheap package tour operators that offer flight-only deals.
+The Milas-Bodrum airport offers a number of cheap package tours that offer flight-only deals.
 One of the most established Turkish Airlines is Pegasus, and of course there’s Turkish Airlines offering scheduled flights from an expansive list of locations.

 One of the national companies is Metro Turizm and they have lots of routes spanning the entire country.
 Another popular company that services the Aegean region is Pamukkale.